numerai/numerai-cli/README.md

     5. Copy your secret public key and secret key somewhere safe

-3. Pick a Cloud Provider and follow the link for directions (Currently we only support AWS)
+3. Pick a Cloud Provider and follow the directions (Currently we only support AWS):
     - [Amazon Web Services](https://github.com/numerai/numerai-cli/wiki/Amazon-Web-Services)